Letizia Gambi

 Letizia Gambi is an Italian singer-songwriter and actress.
-Her music is a fusion between her Italian and Neapolitan heritage and Black Jazz American roots.
+Her music is a fusion between her Italian and Neapolitan heritage and Black-American jazz roots.
 Gambi performs and records in English, Italian, Neapolitan and Spanish and is best known for her work with Lenny White, Ron Carter, Gato Barbieri, Chick Corea, Wallace Roney, Patrice Rushen, Gil Goldstein, Helen Sung, Pete Levin.
-She has won a San Gennaro Award and was nominated for the Targa Tenco.
+She has been awarded with the San Gennaro Award and was nominated for the Targa Tenco.
+Letizia is a Recording Academy voting member since 2010.

 Early life and education

 Letizia Gambi was born in Naples, Italy, to an artistic family.
 Her family moved to Como where she studied art and dancing.
 Later Gambi moved to Milan where she studied acting and singing.
 She graduated from Milan's International Jazz School with a master's degree in Jazz vocal performance.

 Career

 Work with Lenny White

-In 2009 Gambi met Lenny White playing with Chick Corea and Stanley Clarke at the Blue Note in Milan.
-As result of their meeting, White produced her 2012 debut album “Introducing Letizia Gambi", 3 singles and 2016 album “ Blue Monday”.
-Gambi's collaboration with Lenny White included work with Ron Carter, Gato Barbieri, Chick Corea, Wallace Roney, Patrice Rushen, Gil Goldstein, Helen Sung, Dave Stryker, Pete Levin, Donald Vega, Pedrito Martinez, John Benitez, Hector Del Curto, Jisoo Ok, Antonio Faraò, Max Ionata, Dario Rosciglione.
+In 2009, Gambi met Lenny White playing with Chick Corea and Stanley Clarke at the Blue Note in Milan.
+As result of their meeting, White produced her 2012 debut album Introducing Letizia Gambi, three singles and the 2016 sophomore album Blue Monday.
+Gambi's collaboration with Lenny White included work with Ron Carter, Gato Barbieri, Chick Corea, Wallace Roney, Patrice Rushen, Gil Goldstein, Helen Sung, Dave Stryker, Pete Levin, Donald Vega, Pedrito Martinez, John Benitez, Hector Del Curto, Jisoo Ok, Antonio Faraò, Max Ionata and Dario Rosciglione.